bizob2828/gitplus/README.md

 # Merge feature or hotfix and push merged branch(es) to origin
 $ git finish push

-# Merge whatever/NODE-1234 to master and develop (specify type is hotfix)
+# Merge whatever/NODE-1234 to main and develop (specify type is hotfix)
 $ git finish hotfix

 # Merge other branch and push merged branch(es) to origin